Wisconsin Vote Reports

 Increasing Property Taxes for AI "Data Centers"

-AB140 Increasing Property Taxes for AI "Data Centers" (passed 91 to 6 on 5/13/2025).
-Creates a “data center” exception to the 12% maximum property-value rule for certain Tax Incremental Districts (TIDs).
+Creates a "data center" exception to the 12% maximum property-value rule for certain Tax Incremental Districts (TIDs).

 -